 This museum is located within the Boston & Maine's restored depot in Sandown.
 It is operated by the local historical society and offers handcars to view along with a collection of historic documents and displays.

-Based in Madison, New Hampshire the Silver Lake Railroad offers six-mile round trip rides.
+Based in Madison, New Hampshire the Silver Lake Railroad offers six-mile round trip rides that usually last around one-hour.
 The railroad also features special trips that operate between May and October.